 An exciting new project for the Education Program is NeWTs (Neighborhood Water Teams).
 This is a unique community-based program for saving water and building stronger neighborhoods.

+Science Camp provides children with the opportunity to learn about science and connect with nature through adventures, explorations, and hands-on activities.
 This summer we will be offering six sessions of camp, based at either Sugarloaf Ridge State Park or Sonoma Garden Park.
-The following are our 2017 dates and themes!
-Please stay tuned for details and registration information.

 B.A.
 Psychology and M.A.
 School Counseling, University of Connecticut, NBCC National Certified Counselor, CT Certified School Counselor